-The preceding investigations into association-times have been principally concerned with the connection between the quality of the association (i.e., the reaction) and its duration.
+- The preceding investigations into association-times have $5^{8}4$ been principally concerned with the connection between the quality of the association (i.e., the reaction) and its duration.
 Trautscholdt attempted to establish certain connections and claims, among other things, that verbal associations take the shortest time.
 Ziehen's and Aschaffenburg's observations have already been mentioned.
-We must now find out whether the influence on the reaction-time of the two components of the association-the stimulus-word and the reaction-cannot be examined separately.
+We must now find out whether the influence on the reaction-time of the two of the association-the stimulus-word components reaction-cannot be examined separately.
 Only an extensive material can be expected to yield definite information.
 For this reason I have already attempted, with Riklin, to demonstrate the influence of the stimulus-word on the quality of the reaction.
-Here certain regular occurrences appeared, namely:

-siderable influence on the form of the reaction, and the form of the reaction is indeed determined by it; the subject tends to clothe the reaction in the grammatical form of the stimulusword.
+Here certain regular occurrences appeared, namely: - 585 (I) The grammatical form of the stimulus-word has a considerable influence on the form of the reaction, and the form of the reaction is indeed determined by it; the subject tends to clothe the reaction in the grammatical form of the stimulusword.
 Individual figures showing this tendency vary greatly.
-My 'stimulus-words, which consist of 60 per cent nouns, 18 per cent adjectives, and 21 per cent verbs (the various parts of speech are well mixed up in order to avoid a continuation of one form of reaction), have given these results:

-Individual figures of grammatical agreement vary between 26 per cent and 95 per cent.
+My 'stimulus-words, which consist of 60 per cent nouns, 18 per cent adjectives, and 21 per cent verbs (the various parts of speech are well mixed up in order to avoid a continuation of one form of reaction), have given these results: - Individual figures of grammatical agreement vary between 26 per cent and 95 per cent.
 The average figure for educated subjects is 51 per cent and for the uneducated 59 per cent.
 Thus the uneducated show a somewhat clearer tendency to